 What is cache?

-Cache – almost synonymous with local storage – makes websites load faster by saving heavier webpage resources on your device.
-Stuff stored in cache is usually static and unchanging, which is why you don’t need to download it every time you visit the page.
+Cache makes websites load faster by saving heavier webpage resources on your device.
+Data stored in a cache is usually static and unchanging, which is why you don’t need to download it every time you visit the page.
 Examples of what cache stores are:

 The same applies to bandwidth usage — it makes no sense to download the same image 100 times if you navigate through 100 pages of the website.

 - The browser downloads the Surfshark logo in the top left corner once into the cache;